Judas Maccabaeus (Handel): See, the Conqu'ring Hero Comes!

 The third act chorus See, the Conqu'ring Hero Comes! has been adapted and re-used several times.

 In Britain during the 19th century, "See, the Conqu'ring Hero Comes!" gained familiarity as a tune frequently played by brass bands at the opening of new railway lines and stations.

 Ludwig van Beethoven composed twelve variations for piano and cello in 1796 (WoO 45).
 Later, Henry Wood used the tune for a movement in his Fantasia on British Sea Songs (1905), which is regularly played at the Last Night of the Proms.

 As a hymn tune, Handel's melody is most frequently associated with two texts: the German Advent song "Tochter Zion, freue dich" by Friedrich Heinrich Ranke (first published in 1826); and as an Easter hymn based on a French-language text by the Swiss writer Edmond Louis Budry ("À toi la gloire, O Ressuscité!"), which was later translated into English by R B Hoyle (1875-1939) as "Thine Be the Glory".

 A Hebrew language version of the hymn was composed by Levin Kipnis in 1936, titled Hava Narima (הבה נרימה, "Let us raise").
 This version maintains the theme of Judas Maccabaeus and his victories against the Seleucid Empire, and due to its subject matter is popularly sung during Hanukkah by Jewish communities in Israel and elsewhere.

+The melody of the refrain has also been used for the number rhyme "One, two, buckle my shoe".